A flexible way to handle async errors in SwiftUI

 TL;DR

-In this post, we’ll create an observable AlertContext that can be passed around in an app to present alerts from anywhere, using a single binding.
-We’ll then create an ErrorAlertConvertible protocol that can be implemented by any Error that can generate an Alert, and an ErrorAlerter protocol that provides convenient functionality to any view that has an AlertContext instance.
+This post describes an observable AlertContext that can used to present alerts from any place in the app, an ErrorAlertConvertible protocol that can be implemented by Error types that can map the error to an Alert, and an ErrorAlerter protocol to present errors.

-Although the post contains a lot of text, the total amount of final code is actually not that much.
-You can have a look at the already implemented types in SwiftUIKit and use them in your own apps.
+Although the post contains a lot of text, the total amount of code is actually not that much.
+You can have a look at the already implemented code in SwiftUIKit.

 The traditional way to show alerts

-Consider the case where we have a standard alert modifier and want to show an alert when something goes wrong.
+Consider the case where we use a standard .alert modifier to show an alert if something goes wrong.
 In it’s easiest form, such a setup could look something like this:

 struct MyView: View {